LoftusN13/ms3-pickyourpoison/README.md

     - All four links open in a new tab so that the user does not lose their way back to the site.
     - All four links will only bring the user to the general social media platform rather than to a specific profile.

+### Features Left to Implement
+####  More Specific Recipe Categories
+- At a future date, if there are a large volume of cocktails from each category, separate pages could be created for each one, e.g. a whole page which purely held Non-Alcoholic recipes.
+These pages could be available as links in the navbar and available again as their own card-panels on the main *Recipes* page.

+#### Saving Recipes
+- The ability for users to save recipes created by others to their profile.
+This would allow them to find it again easily rather than searching for it again.

+#### Comment on Recipes
+- The ability for users to leave comments on other recipes.
+This would create more of a community-feel to the site, allowing users to give feedback on recipes, whether they enjoyed it, tweaked it etc.

 ---
 ## <p align="center">**Technologies Used**</p>
 ### **Languages**